 Why CPAP Increases Pneumonia Risk

-CPAP can increase your risk of pneumonia even further because it can basically blow bacteria and viruses into your lungs.
+CPAP can increase your risk of pneumonia even further because it can blow bacteria and viruses into your lungs.
 This increases the risk that a simple upper respiratory tract infection (anything from the common cold to strep throat) will develop into pneumonia.

 Researchers also noted that the CPAP machine and in particular a humidifier might serve as a source of bacteria that could result in pneumonia.
 They noted, “for patients receiving CPAP therapy, every effort should be made to minimize the risk of pneumonia, such as enhanced cleaning of CPAP tubing and humidifier, and vigilance if recurrent pneumonia is noted among CPAP users.”

 For people who are having trouble with CPAP, alternatives do exist.
 Oral appliance therapy can help keep your airway open to control sleep apnea without the additional force that can drive infection into your lungs.
+Avoid CPAP pneumonia with the right oral appliance for your sleep condition.
+At the end of the day, the best sleep apnea treatment is the one you will actually use consistently.
+Otherwise, untreated sleep apnea poses serious health risks.